POUNDIAN/annotated-index/README.md

 Obviously if we have a db we especially need to handle having duplicate keys.

 Also if we have a db we can have an API that can return us e.g. per-Canto annotations.
+Part of that API might handle error reporting & correction.

 ## Otherwise

 So much of the work done so far and so many of the suggestions here would become lightweight if we had money to use GPT in pipeline.

+## Problem

+How can we tell if we have missed any entries from TAI?